abinit/abinit/doc/tutorial/base1.md

 At this stage, many default values have been provided, and the preprocessing is finished.

 It is worth to come back to the echo of preprocessed input data.
-You should first examine the *tbase1_1.in* file in more details, and read the meaning of each of its variables in the corresponding input variables file, if it has not yet been done.
+You should first examine the *tbase1_1.abi* file in more details, and read the meaning of each of its variables in the corresponding input variables file, if it has not yet been done.
-Then, you should examine some variables that were **not** defined in the input file, but that appear in the echo written in *tbase1_1.out*:
+Then, you should examine some variables that were **not** defined in the input file, but that appear in the echo written in *tbase1_1.abo*.
+Search for:

 [[nband]]
-:   its value is 2.
+:   Its value is 2.
     It is the number of electronic states that will be treated by the code.
 It has been computed by counting the number of valence electrons in the unit cell (summing the valence electrons brought by each pseudopotential) then occupying